CodeYourFuture/syllabus/docs/node/week-3/lesson.md

 ## 2) CRUD Review

-So what will we build? we will build a **CRUD** API.
+So what will we build?
+We will build a **CRUD** API.
 CRUD stands for Create, Retrieve, Update, Delete.
 If you think about it, this is what most applications do:

 - Create some "resources"
 - Retrieve them (GET them)